open/close all folders

 - Also there are these "doors" that can attack you if you try to open them, plus the pots and floor tiles that look nothing out of the ordinary until you get too close and they hover for a second and then hurl themselves at you.

-- The first two Metroid Prime games had wall-dwelling Reaper Vines, Aqua Reapers, and Darkling Tentacles that acted this way.
+- The first two games of the Metroid Prime Trilogy have wall-dwelling Reaper Vines, Aqua Reapers, and Darkling Tentacles that act this way.

 - Metroid: Other M has the Whipvine, which acts similarly to the various tentacles from the first two Prime games, and the Grippers, which pretend to be random flowers growing in the background before jumping out and eating your head when you walk past.